HugoAlexis/car-price-prediction-using-machine-learning/README.md

 # car-price-prediction
 Data science project for car price prediction using machine learning algorithms and exploratory data analysis.
+This project was first done on my kaggle profile.

+Libraries:
+  1. pandas
+  2. numpy
+  3. matplotlib
+  4. sklearn
+  5. seaborn

 ## 1. Familiarize and prepare the data